Matt Hancock: By others

-In response to participating in the show, the Conservative Party suspended the whip for Hancock—in effect, removing him from their parliamentary group but retaining him as a party member.
+In response to participating in the show, the Conservative Party suspended the whip for Hancock—in effect removing him from their parliamentary group but retaining him as a party member.

-On 5 November it was reported that an online petition to stop Hancock from appearing on the show had attracted nearly 40,000 signatures.
+On 5 November, it was reported that an online petition to stop Hancock from appearing on the show had attracted nearly 40,000 signatures.
 The Covid-19 Bereaved Families for Justice and 38 Degrees groups flew a banner over the camp which read: "Covid bereaved say get out of here!".

 Prime Minister Rishi Sunak, who had worked with Hancock during his tenure as chancellor, said he was "disappointed" at Hancock's decision to participate in a reality television show and expressed his discomfort at the level of degradation Hancock was subjecting himself to.

 Parliamentary Commissioner for Standards Kathryn Stone stated her office had received "dozens of complaints" about Hancock being on the television show.
 Stone said that Hancock's decision to join the show raised "important questions about members' proper activities while they're supposed to be fulfilling their parliamentary duties and representing their constituents".
-Ofcom received just under 2,000 complaints about the show in its first week.
-1,100 of these were over his appearance on the show but there were also some complaints criticising how Hancock was treated by other contestants.
+Ofcom received just under 2,000 complaints about the show in its first week, including complaints over his appearance on the show and complaints criticising how Hancock was treated by other contestants.

 Hancock broke government rules about post-ministerial jobs by not consulting the Advisory Committee on Business Appointments before he joined the show, according to Lord Pickles, the committee chair.
 However, Lord Pickles advised ministers that taking action against Hancock would be disproportionate.

+On 23 May 2024, Rishi Sunak restored the whip to Hancock.

 Personal life

 Hancock married Martha Hoyer Millar, an osteopath, in 2006.
-She is a granddaughter of Frederick Millar, 1st Baron Inchyra.
-They have a daughter and two sons; one of their children is adopted.
-Hancock forbids his children to use social media.
+She is a granddaughter of the 1st Baron Inchyra.
+They have a daughter and two sons.
+In 2018 it was reported that Hancock did not allow his children to use social media.
 The family lived in Little Thurlow in his West Suffolk parliamentary constituency.

 In June 2021, following an affair with his political aide Gina Coladangelo, sources reported that he had left his wife for Coladangelo.
-Hancock confirmed he was still with Coladangelo during a conversation with Babatunde Aléshé on the 22nd series of British reality television show I'm a Celebrity...
+Hancock confirmed he was still with Coladangelo during a conversation with Babatunde Aléshé on I'm a Celebrity...
 Get Me Out of Here!.

-Hancock lives in his constituency, and also has a flat in London.
+During his time as an MP, Hancock lived in his constituency, and also had a flat in London.

 Hancock trained as a jockey in 2012 and won a horse race in his constituency town of Newmarket.
 Hancock supports Newcastle United, and auctioned his "pride and joy" signed team shirt to raise money for the NHS in May 2020.

 Hancock told The Guardian in 2018 that he has dyslexia, something that he said first became apparent two decades earlier while he was studying at Oxford.

 On 25 January 2023, police arrested a 61-year-old man for allegedly assaulting Hancock on the London Underground.